The UAE Job Interview Tips

 When listening to a local person talking in English, it is very important to nod showing that you are listen and understand the speaker.

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

-Before leaving your UAE job interview thank everyone present for interview and shake they hands.
+Before leaving job interview thank everyone present for interview and shake they hands.

 After the interview, do not forget to write a thank you letter and subsequently follow up by letter, email or phone call.
 Employers regard this as an indication of your strong interest in the position.

 Other UAE Job Interview Info

-We hope that your UAE job interview has been successful.
-Follow up the job interview with a thank you letter.
+We hope that your Sweden job interview has been successful.
+So, follow up the interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.